 In November 1997, in Young v.
 American Tobacco Co., a purported personal injury class action was commenced on behalf of plaintiff and all similarly situated residents in Louisiana who, though not themselves cigarette smokers, allege they were exposed to secondhand smoke from cigarettes that were manufactured by the defendants, including Liggett, and suffered injury as a result of that exposure.
 The plaintiffs seek to recover an unspecified amount of compensatory and punitive damages.
 No class certification hearing has been held.
-The case has been stayed for a number of years, with the stay renewed every few years.
-The stay order entered on March 16, 2016 stays the case pending the completion of the smoking cessation program ordered by the court in Scott v.
+The stay order entered on March 16, 2016 stays the case pending completion of the smoking cessation program ordered by the court in Scott v.
 The American Tobacco Co.